 The Yale Syrian Refugee Study

-In February 2025, a team led by Yale University researchers published a study in Scientific Reports titled “Epigenetic Signatures of Intergenerational Exposure to Violence in Three Generations of Syrian Refugees.”
-The study examined three generations of Syrian families: grandparents who survived the Hama massacre of 1982, parents who lived through the 2011 uprising, and grandchildren who were born after both events and had no direct exposure to violence.
+In February 2025 a Yale led team published a study in Scientific Reports titled Epigenetic Signatures of Intergenerational Exposure to Violence in Three Generations of Syrian Refugees.
+It examined grandparents who survived the 1982 Hama massacre, parents who lived through the 2011 uprising, and grandchildren born after both events with no direct exposure.
+The researchers found differentially methylated regions tied to germline transmission, and the grandchildren showed altered methylation at stress regulation and neural system genes even though they had never experienced the violence.
+Their bodies were keeping the score for events that happened decades before their birth.

 Signs Your Bioenergetic Memory Is Running Your Life Right Now